aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

             .catch(function (error) { console.error(error); });
         </script>
     ```
-7) Copy the contents returned by your snippet url, and in the Cloud9 IDE open
+7) Copy the contents returned by your snippet url into your clipboard

+8) In the Cloud9 IDE open
     ```
     QnaBotWorkshop/aws-ai-qna-bot/workshops/reinvent2018/web/index.html
     ```

-    in Cloud9, and paste into index.html just below the '\<body\>' tag.
-Save the modified file.
+9) Paste your clipboard into index.html just below the '\<body\>' tag

+10) Save the modified file
     * Note, ignore the Cloud9 IDE warning 'ChatBotUiLoader is not defined'.
 It is defined in the referenced javascript.

-8) From the terminal window in Cloud9 make sure you are cd to the
+11) From a terminal window in Cloud9 IDE make sure you cd to the
     ```
     cd ~/environment/aws-ai-qna-bot/workshops/reinvent2018/scripts
     ```

-    folder and then run
+12) Then in the terminal run

     <pre>
     ./setupwebsite.sh
     </pre>

-    This will push the changes to index.html up to S3 hosting the website.
+    This will push the changes made to index.html up to S3 hosting the website.

-9) Open or Refresh the solar web page.
+13) Open or Refresh the solar web page.
 You will now have embedded the open source lex-web-ui
 on the Solar Association web site.
 Try chatting again and asking the bot questions.

 ![Web Integration](images/Lab3-web-001.png "Web Example")